gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { AnyAction } from '@reduxjs/toolkit';
 import { CaseReducer } from '@reduxjs/toolkit';
 import { CaseReducerActions } from '@reduxjs/toolkit';
+import { CaseReducerActions as CaseReducerActions_2 } from '@reduxjs/toolkit/src/createSlice';
 import { ComponentType } from 'react';
 import { DashboardDateFilterConfigMode } from '@gooddata/sdk-backend-spi';
 import { DateFilterGranularity } from '@gooddata/sdk-backend-spi';